leafleaf90/VLblog/_posts/2023-06-01-localstorage.md

 }
 ```

-To make this a ref that is reactive to changes, we use toRef (remember to import toRef from ):
+To make this a ref that is reactive to changes, we use toRef (remember to import toRef from 'vue'):

 ```
 setup(props) {